 Katya, “You found out a lot, surprised he told you so much.”

-“He knows me, I’m not calling the media and those details will be released eventually anyway.”
+“He knows me, I’m not calling the media.”

 Katya, “And if she was dressed, it is also probable that there was no sexual motive.”